zabulus/core/doc/sql.extensions/README.ddl_triggers.txt

 	8) Packaged procedures and triggers do not fire individual {CREATE | ALTER | DROP} {PROCEDURE |
 	   FUNCTION} triggers.

+Notes:
+	1) COMMENT ON, GRANT and REVOKE does not fire DDL triggers.

 Utilities support:
 	DDL triggers is a type of database triggers, so the parameters -nodbtriggers (GBAK and ISQL) and -T (NBACKUP) also works for them.